Pre-employment medical examination for seafarers also known as PEME is mandated by international regulations for persons working on ships.

-The most common illneses seamen encounter are hypertension, fatty liver, tooth extraction, restoration, hearing and visual problems.
+The most common illnesses seamen encounter are hypertension, fatty liver, tooth extraction, restoration, hearing, and visual problems.
 Sometimes, there are other illnesses more profound than those.

-For some, they get surprised about the results of their medical exam.
+For some, they get surprised by the results of their medical exam.
 They blame the clinic thinking they’re only milking seafarer’s money.
-I had my fare share of this event with a personal experience during my medical exam.
+I had my fair share of this event with a personal experience during my medical exam.

-But while this is a gimmick to some medical institutions, let us first look at how well we are prepared before we cast stones to them.
+But while this is a gimmick to some medical institutions, let us first look at how well we are prepared before we cast stones on them.

 Just a side note.

 These tips, tricks, to do and not to do lists are not 100% guaranteed.
 There are other different factors that affect the results.
 But following these guidelines increases your chances of being “Fit To Work” for your next contract.

 Easy Steps to Pass the Seafarer’s Pre-employment Medical Exam

 Our goal is to be “fit to work” after the examinations.
 This is one of the most important parts of our employment.
 With proper preparation and self-discipline, this is totally possible and achievable without any hits or findings.

 1. Dental Preparation

 Before your actual medical exam, go to a dentist and have a check-up.
 Choose a responsible dentist known for his/ her quality service.
 Follow his advice whether a teeth cleaning, restoration, or extraction is required.
 It will cost you some money today but it will save you a lot more in the long run.